365 day money back guarantee

 Peppermint tea is one of the most aromatic and refreshing teas and one of the best herbal teas for gut health.
 It is caffeine-free, mildly sweet, and minty, leaving a cooling sensation in the mouth.
 The preparation of this tea relies on the dried leaves of the Mentha piperita plant.
 According to researchers, the tea is native to Europe and Asia and may have been used by healers even in ancient Egypt, as there was evidence of dried peppermint leaves in Egyptian tombs..

 Peppermint tea from wild mint leaves was popular among Native Americans for relieving an upset stomach.
 The leaves from the Mentha piperita plant contain essential oils, including menthol, menthone, and limonene.
-Research shows these compounds can relax your digestive system, promote overall digestion, and ease discomfort and bloating.
-The essential oils could also reduce spasms in your gut, alleviating irritable bowel (IBS) symptoms by minimizing the severity of smooth muscle contractions. .
+Research shows these compounds can relax your digestive system, promote overall digestion, and ease discomfort and is one of the best teas for bloating.
+The essential oils could also reduce spasms in your gut, alleviating irritable bowel (IBS) symptoms by minimizing the severity of smooth muscle contractions.

 3. Ginger Tea